statsmodels/statsmodels/docs/source/contrasts.rst

-Charlton: Contrast Coding Systems for categorical variables
+Patsy: Contrast Coding Systems for categorical variables
 ===========================================================

 .. note:: This document is based heavily on `this excellent resource from UCLA <http://www.ats.ucla.edu/stat/r/library/contrast_coding.htm>__`.